ULTRAPAIN/JBCA/DEPLOYMENT_STEPS.md

 ```

 ### 2.4 Get Backend URL
-1. After deployment, Railway will provide a URL like: `https://construction-backend-production-xxxx.up.railway.app`
+1. After deployment, Render will provide a URL like: `https://jaibhavani-backend.onrender.com`
 2. Save this URL - you'll need it for frontend configuration

 ---